zb77724/JoestarComics/documentation/specifications/styles_specification.md

     A soft yet distinctive color used to identify interactive elements or hotspots.

+- dis_color: #777

+    A tone that indicates that some element is disabled.

 - highlight_color: #FF449E

     A stronger color used to highlight active elements, e.g. an active link or button or an input outline.